jlewis92/DevToArticleRepo/markdown/firstPost.md

 date: '2023-02-11T02:55:36Z'
 ---

-This article is mainly around so that I can rmemember my current setup and maybe it'll help you be more productive but it's essentially a guid on how to setup vscode and GitHub to be able to post to Dev.to
+This article is mainly around so that I can rmemember my current setup and maybe it'll help you be more productive but it's essentially a guid on how to setup vscode and GitHub to be able to post to DEV.to.

 ## Benefits

 Well, the major one is that if you accidentally delete an article off DEV.to, instead of it being lost, you can just restore it from the GitHub repo.
 Your articles also aren't tied to DEV.to so if you wanted to also post to a personal blog as well as to DEV.to, instead of having to copy and paste between websites, you can just update the Actions workflow to post to both.
+Additionally, ever accidentally hit publish when you meant to save a draft?
+I have, this makes that much harder to do as you've got a specific you can unset

 ## Prerequisites